ckelyan/genart/README.md

 ```
 python3 flowfields.py [--useCache, --newCache]
 ```
-`--useCache`: Use a JSON cache for the first map as it can take quite a long time depending on what it is `--newCache`: Delete the old cache and generate a new one (if `--useCache` is specified)
+`--useCache`: Use a JSON cache for the first map as it can take quite a long time depending on what size it is `--newCache`: Delete the old cache and generate a new one (if `--useCache` is specified)